-Working with the community, Convoy of Hope’s Agriculture team put our heads together to find something that would work well with the assets this community already had.
+Working with the community, Convoy of Hope’s Agriculture program sought something that would work well with the assets this community already had.
 Though the community was in desert-like conditions, agriculture appeared to be the best answer.
 Growing food in this environment wasn’t going to be easy, especially because drought conditions were anticipated for several years.

-As the project moved forward, we worked with a group of first-generation farmers with little or no knowledge on the production of dragon fruit.
-Convoy’s local Agriculture staff educated them on all aspects of production.
-This included pest management, choosing varieties, fertilization, irrigation, and harvest.
+As the project moved forward, Convoy worked with a group of first-generation farmers with little to no knowledge on the production of dragon fruit.
+Local team members educated them on all aspects of production, including pest management, choosing varieties, fertilization, irrigation, and harvest.

 When the planting began, the sandy volcanic soils provided a great foundation for the plant to thrive.
-The cooperative clearly understood that in two years they would provide the startup plants for another cooperative who needed resources just like them.
+In two years, they would provide the startup plants for another cooperative who needed resources just like them.

-Nine months after planting, I walked into the dragon fruit plantation and was blown away by the level of precision agriculture and human talent.
-The growers had set up experimental blocks away from the main field to test new varieties, pest management plans, and try new techniques.
-The cooperative had purchased a drip irrigation system so they could water the plants based on true evapotranspiration rates.
-Each plant was being managed with nutrients individually, not just as a whole field, allowing for environmental stewardship.
+Nine months after planting, Convoy team members walked into the dragon fruit farm and were blown away by the level of precision and human talent.
+The growers had set up experimental blocks away from the main field to test new varieties, pest management plans, and new techniques.
+The farmers also purchased a drip irrigation system to water the plants based on true evapotranspiration rates.
+Each plant was managed with nutrients — not just as a whole field — allowing for environmental stewardship.

-Convoy’s Agriculture staff were working with the growers almost every day, transferring knowledge so they had the skills to problem solve on their own when problems came up.
-As we continued to walk the field, I hear how they have fought off disease, pests, and lived through acid storms*.
+Convoy’s local team was working with the growers almost every day, transferring knowledge to help them problem solve on their own when problems arose.
+The dragon fruit farmers have also fought off diseases and pests, and lived through acid storms.*

 As the plants grew and started to produce fruit much earlier than anyone expected, the government of Nicaragua started to take notice.
 As Nicaraguan government agriculture staff toured the fields, they found themselves learning from the individuals in the cooperative on best practices and what they had learned from the process.
 The government staff now goes around teaching what they learned from Convoy’s staff and partners.

-There are now several dragon fruit cooperatives working with Convoy and the government, learning and working together like never before.
+There are now several dragon fruit cooperatives working with Convoy and the local government.
+Everyone is learning and working together like never before.
 A hope is seen in a group of people who are living in the rain shadow of a volcano.